worldworm/copier-base-meta/README.md

 ## Usage
-> **Note**
+> [!NOTE]
-> This is a meta template that cannot be used directly to create a project.
+> This is a [meta template](https://github.com/worldworm/copier-showcase/blob/main/types/meta.md) that cannot be used directly to create a project.
-> The template resulting from this meta-template can be used for this purpose: [copier-base](https://github.com/worldworm/copier-base)
+> The template resulting from this meta template can be used for this purpose: [copier-base](https://github.com/worldworm/copier-base)

 Make sure the requirements are met, then:
 ```bash